How do you choose the caravan awning that’s right for you?

 The addition of an awning can significantly enhance the whole family’s touring experience.

-However, it’s very important to take the time to choose the caravan awning that is just right for you and then familiarise yourself with how it works, to avoid stress when you arrive on site.
+However, it’s very important to take the time to choose the caravan awning that is just right for you and then familiarise yourself with how it works, to avoid stress when you arrive on site (see: the best caravan sites if you want inspiration for your next tour).

 Again, though, just because we say that a particular awning is very good, that doesn’t mean it’s necessarily right for you.
 It’s essential to do your research before you make your choice.